monsoonmaelstrom/book2/book2.md

 “Why?
 What kind of point is that making?”

-“Nominally because their ((??
-Bearth?
-Manifest?
-Origin? )) didn’t originate in Branton, and they weren’t registered with the port authority, making them ‘potentially dangerous to ((???
-More here figure it out )).
-I got the impression the point was directed at me though.
+“Nominally because their port of registry didn’t originate in Branton, and they weren’t registered with the port authority, making them ‘potentially dangerous to the citizenry,’ which is bullshit.
+I got the impression the real point was directed at me though.
 There was no other reason for me to be there.
-I think he may have expected you to follow and that you might react if you had,” he says, running a hand through my hair.
+I’m guessing he may have expected you to follow.
+I think he was hoping you might react if you did,” he says, running a hand through my hair.

 “Huh.”
 Would I have reacted?
-Or would I have sat in the shadows and watched the ships burn.
+Or would I have sat in the shadows and watched the barges burn?
 Hard to say.
 Flip a coin.
 “Was anyone hurt?”

 “Not yet,” Liam sighs.